simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

   <img src="{{ site.baseurl }}/assets/trick-or-retreat/eval_result.png" alt="PPO results" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

 The results show the agent achieves a strong average reward of 249 across 10 episodes, indicating the success at learning and completing the task.
-Standard deviation of 34 suggests some variability across the episodes’ scores, ideally the standard deviation should be a bit lower to show more consistency in the agent’s performance.
+Standard deviation of 34 suggests some variability in the episode scores, ideally the standard deviation should be a bit lower to show more consistency in the agent’s performance.

 #### **Testing Results**